isa-ulisboa/greends-ipython/README.md

  <summary>Class 6 (October 20, 2023): Organizing and testing code; Unit tests</summary>

-1. Questionnaire Q4 on the topics of the homework (if you don't have access to your area in Fenix: [link](q4.pdf))
+1. Questionnaire Q4 on the topics of the homework
 2. Evaluated group assignment ("Little Professor") in class
 3. Discussed references in Python with examples from Part 5 of [PP.fi](https://programming-23.mooc.fi/) and made experiments with PythonTutor: [Visualize code](https://pythontutor.com/visualize.html#mode=edit).
 4. **Do before next class.** Some groups still have to improve the previous assignment.
 All groups should solve Problem P3 (also a group assigment):